neekko/neopets/README.md

-## About This Repository
-Just my own homebrewed Neopets snippets & codes for customizing lookups & petpages!
-I hope you find them useful too.
-Feel free to fork to add your own improvements.

 ## How-To
 Click the name of a folder to go to that code's instructions.
 If you need help, leave a comment in the [Issues tab](https://github.com/neekko/neopets/issues) or ping me on Twitter [@neekko](http://twitter.com/neekko/) (where I'm most active).